 The spotlight, on the other hand, provides a concentrated beam of light that projects farther away from you.
 This type of beam will come in handy when you’re tracking.

-Some headlamps may include a strobe option, which is a good beam choice to indicate distress for use in emergencies.
+Some headlamps may include a strobe option, which is a good beam choice to indicate distress for use in emergency situations.
 The flashing light more easily attracts attention.

-It’s common to find a headlamp labeled with a “beam reach” of at least 80 yards.
+It’s common to find a headlamp labeled with a “beam distance” or “beam reach” of at least 80 yards.
 Whatever the assigned number on your headlamp, this is the maximum distance the beam can travel.

 What color should your light be?

 The light output you should choose in a headlamp will depend on when you’re hunting.
 Your headlamp may have red, green or white light settings.
 Each color serves a different function.